Designing an Outdoor Living Space You’ll Actually Use (Not Just Look At)

 Outdoor living spaces work best when they are designed as a complete system, not assembled piece by piece.
 Whether you’re planning a new patio, deciding between an outdoor fireplace or fire pit, or looking to better connect your indoor and outdoor spaces, thoughtful design makes all the difference.

-Skyline Hearth & Fire proudly designs and installs fireplaces and outdoor living spaces for homeowners in Roanoke, Smith Mountain Lake, Lexington, and Lynchburg.
+Skyline Hardscapes & Outdoor Living, a division of Skyline Hearth & Fire, proudly designs and installs fireplaces and outdoor living spaces for homeowners in Roanoke, Smith Mountain Lake, Lexington, and Lynchburg.
 An upfront design conversation can save time, money, and frustration — and help ensure your space is one you’ll truly enjoy.